Israel-Iran conflict: List of key events, June 17, 2025

 - French President Emmanuel Macron said he was against military action against Iran that could lead to regime change and potential “chaos”.

-- Mohammed al-Bukhaiti, a member of Yemen’s Houthi movement’s political bureau, said the group will come to the aid of any Arab or Muslim nation under attack and that it will “intervene to support Tehran against Zionist aggressions”.
+- Mohammed al-Bukhaiti, a member of Yemen’s Houthi movement’s political bureau, said the group would come to the aid of any Arab or Muslim nation under attack and that it would “intervene to support Tehran against Zionist aggressions”.

 Source: Al Jazeera and news agencies